tl-its-umich-edu/archive-db/README.md

 ## archive_db.py

 This small Python application allows the user to connect to a MySQL database and write the data from each table to a CSV file.
-The application writes all of the resulting files to an `archive` directory named using the database's name and host, as well as the date and time the application was run.
+The application writes all of the resulting files to an `archive` directory named using the database's name, as well as the date and time the application was run.

 ### Installation